maidsafe/safe-network-app-mobile/README.md

 * [Visual Studio/Visual Studio for Mac](https://visualstudio.microsoft.com/) 2019 with the following workloads:
     * [Mobile development with .NET (Xamarin)](https://visualstudio.microsoft.com/vs/visual-studio-workloads/)

-## Copyrights

-Copyrights in the SAFE Network are retained by their contributors.
-No copyright assignment is required to contribute to this project.

 ## Further help

 Get your developer related questions clarified on [SAFE Dev Forum](https://forum.safedev.org/).
 If you're looking to share any ideas or thoughts on the SAFE Network you can reach out on [SAFE Network Forum](https://safenetforum.org/)

 ## License

-Licensed under the General Public License (GPL), version 3 [LICENSE](http://www.gnu.org/licenses/gpl-3.0.en.html).
+This SAFE Network library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) https://opensource.org/licenses/MIT) at your option.

+## Contribution

+Copyrights in the SAFE Network are retained by their contributors.
+No copyright assignment is required to contribute to this project.